Table of Contents

 3. Customer conversion

 The next on the list is customer conversion.
-You most likely have plenty of content already to fulfill this goal.
+You most likely already have plenty of content to fulfill this goal.
 After all, conversion is where all marketers focus much of their efforts.
-Content that converts includes case studies you send to prospects that demonstrate how you solved a problem and the testimonial section on your clients’ sites.
-This is the kind of content marketing you use to demonstrate to your prospects why your solution is the best.
-Content marketing goals such as conversions can help you make focused marketing decisions.
+Content that converts includes case studies.
+This kind of content marketing demonstrates why your solution is the best for your prospects.

-Many people within the “websphere” believe that customer service is all about human-to-human interactions.
+Most people believe that customer service is all about human interactions.
 But this is far from true.
-Regardless of whether your website allows for direct customer interaction, you should focus on offering quality customer support.
-Since the web doesn’t allow for one-on-one interactions, you will have to brainstorm and come up with innovative ways to deliver customer service.
-And hence, the sooner you include customer service in your list of smart goals for content marketing, the sooner you will taste success.
+Whether or not your website allows for direct customer interaction, you should focus on offering quality customer support.
+Since the web doesn’t allow for one-on-one interactions, you will have to brainstorm and develop innovative ways to deliver customer service.
+The sooner you include customer service in your list of smart goals for content marketing, the sooner you will taste success.

 A planned customer retention strategy is as important as a lead nurturing plan.
-This is one of the most important content marketing strategy goals to focus on if you want customers to become passionate subscribers who share and like your stories.
-The content options that help you attain this goal include customer newsletters, print magazines, user events, and webinars, among others.
+This is a crucial content marketing goal if you want customers to become passionate subscribers who share and like your content.
+The content options that help you attain this goal include customer newsletters, print magazines, user events, and webinars.

 Marketing doesn’t end with your customers clicking the “checkout” button.
-If you are a good content creator or marketer and can use content to engage customers, then you might also be able to create ongoing engagement for the products and services your customers haven’t bought before.
+If you are a good content creator or marketer and can use content to engage customers, you might also be able to create ongoing engagement for the products and services your customers haven’t bought before.
 Why stop communicating when your prospects become your customers?
 Instead, engage with them more frequently to earn their loyalty.
-This is one of those goals content markets from across the globe vouch for.
+This is one of those goals content markets vouch for across the globe.

 With the above-mentioned content marketing goals in mind and some smart work, you can expect to achieve the following: